 This is a beautiful effect which can be achieved quite easily.
 Opposite to bokeh, you will need to increase the f-stops to the maximum possible value.

 This high f-number decreases the aperture, making any light sources appear in a multi-edged star shape.
 Thus, lenses with very high f stops (f/8 or higher) will give you better starbursts.

 For this effect, the light sources need to be very bright and preferably from single points.
 The sun or bright street lamps work well for this effect.

 Just make sure you adjust the ISO and shutter speed accordingly, and that you don’t point directly at these light sources.

 Even if you do point directly at them, you could use any foreground objects to dim the light.
 A common trick is to shoot the sun before dusk, when luminosity is relatively low.

 Aperture can affect how certain minor elements appear in the image.
 These can be omitted if you understand them correctly.
 They are –

 Why don’t all photographers increase their f-numbers to the max to just get everything in focus?
-I mean, you could also blur the background during post production, right?
+I mean, you could also blur the background during photography post processing, right?